Quasi-Perfect and Distance-Optimal Codes Sum-Rank Codes: Introduction

 The sphere packing bound for a sum-rank code ${\bf C}$ with $M$ codewords and the minimum sum-rank distance $d_{sr}$ asserts see \cite{BGR}.
-A sum-rank code in ${\bf F}_q^{n_1 \times m_1} \bigoplus \cdots \bigoplus {\bf F}_q^{n_t \times m_t}$, with the minimum sum-rank distance $d_{sr}$ and $M$ codewords is called distance-optimal, if there is no sum-rank code with the minimum sum-rank distance $d_{sr}+1$ and $M$ codewords.
+A sum-rank code in ${\bf F}_q^{(u_1, v_1)} \bigoplus \cdots \bigoplus {\bf F}_q^{(u_n,v_n)}$, with the minimum sum-rank distance $d_{sr}$ and $M$ codewords is called distance-optimal, if there is no sum-rank code with the minimum sum-rank distance $d_{sr}+1$ and $M$ codewords.
 It is obvious if there is a sum-rank code ${\bf C}$ with the minimum sum-rank distance $d_{sr}$ and $M$ codewords, and this code ${\bf C}$ is distance-optimal with respect to the sphere packing bound.
 Therefore a linear (over ${\bf F}_q$) sum-rank code with the codimension $r$ is distance-optimal with respect to the sphere packing bound, if is satisfied.
-A sum-rank code ${\bf C} \subset {\bf F}_q^{(n_1,m_1)} \oplus \cdots \oplus {\bf F}_q^{(n_t,m_t)}$ with the minimum sum-rank distance $d_{sr}$ satisfying is a perfect sum-rank code.
+A sum-rank code ${\bf C} \subset {\bf F}_q^{(u_1,v_1)} \oplus \cdots \oplus {\bf F}_q^{(u_n,m_n)}$ with the minimum sum-rank distance $d_{sr}$ satisfying is a perfect sum-rank code.
 The whole space is the disjoint union of balls with the radius $\lfloor \frac{d_{sr}-1}{2} \rfloor$ centered at all codewords of a perfect code ${\bf C}$.\\

-Let ${\bf C} \subset {\bf F}_q^{(n_1,m_1), \ldots, (n_t, m_t)}$ be a code in the sum-rank metric, its covering radius $R_{sr}({\bf C})$ is the smallest radius $R_{sr}$ such that the balls centered at all codewords ${\bf x} \in {\bf C}$, cover the whole space ${\bf F}_q^{(n_1,m_1), \ldots, (n_t, m_t)}$.
+Let ${\bf C} \subset {\bf F}_q^{(u_1,v_1), \ldots, (u_n, v_n)}$ be a sum rank code, its covering radius $R_{sr}({\bf C})$ is the smallest radius $R_{sr}$ such that the balls centered at all codewords ${\bf x} \in {\bf C}$, cover the whole space ${\bf F}_q^{(u_1,v_1), \ldots, (u_n,v_n)}$.
 Perfect sum-rank codes are just these codes satisfying As in the case of the sum-rank metric with the matrix size $1 \times 1$ (the Hamming metric), a sum-rank code satisfying is called quasi-perfect.
 Quasi-perfect sum-rank codes are naturally extensions of quasi-perfect codes of the matrix size $1 \times 1$ in the Hamming metric.
-Then how to construct quasi-perfect sum-rank codes with the matrix size $n \times m$, where both $n$ and $m$ are larger than $1$, is an interesting and challenging problem.\\
+Then how to construct quasi-perfect sum-rank codes with the matrix size $u \times v$, where both $u$ and $v$ are larger than $1$, is an interesting and challenging problem.\\